Written by: Senior QA Engineer

 Horizontal end-to-end testing makes sure that the entire user experience in a software application runs smoothly from beginning to end.
 It simulates real user interactions to make sure every part and feature works well together.

+In this type of testing, you concentrate on the complete journey a user takes through the system.
 Horizontal E2E testing helps identify any breaks in the flow that may frustrate users.
 It ensures that the software meets user expectations and provides a smooth and enjoyable experience.

 Vertical E2E testing (Technical layer validation)